402s/discast/README.md

 # discast
-This is an open source project to demonstate an easy Discord bot that can take a segment of a discord conversation and make it publicly available at a given domain with a SolidJs based Web App.
+This is an open source project built by the team at 402 for an idea we were experimenting with.
+It demonstates an easy Discord bot that can take a segment of a discord conversation and make it publicly available at a given domain with a SolidJs based Web App.
 The Web App also enables third party users (with auth) to emoji-react to the conversations seperately from the original discord channel.

+Feel free to use it in any way you wish under the MIT license.

 ## Environment Variables